nanocosmos/documentation-net/docs/dashboard/stream_overview.md

    - `created`: The stream has been created, but never been live
    - `live`: The stream is live right now
    - `deleted`: The stream was live and is not outputting footage anymore.
+   - `locked`: The stream was live and has been locked.
 - **Stream ID**: The column displays the unique identifier of each stream.
 If the stream is an [ABR](./abr_transcoding.md) stream it is also the streamgroup id.
 - **Stream name**: The streamname („XXXXX-YYYYY“) shows the organisation hash and the unique stream name assigned to each stream.
 - **Streamgroup**: Indicates whether the stream is an Adaptive Bitrate (ABR) stream.
 It shows the number of playouts for ABR streams, e.g. <span className="badge-streamgroup">Streamgroup (*n* Playouts)</span>, and for non-ABR streams, it displays <span className="badge-noStreamgroup">Single Stream</span>.